Not an American user?

-- it's now mainly based on multiplayer, like Quake 3
+DescriptionUnreal Tournament is completely different from Unreal: it is now mainly based on multiplayer, like Quake 3.

-The 4th game mode is probably the most innovative one, it's called assault.
-These are real missions, like you have to attack an enemy base and destroy something in it.
+The fourth game mode is called assault.
+This mode requires completion of real missions, such as attacking an enemy base and destroying a specific object in it.
 Again, there are two teams, the defenders and the attackers.
-You have to complete the mission in a certain time, like 5 or 10 minutes.
+You have to complete the mission in a certain time, for example five or ten minutes.
 If you were successful, your team has to defend this time and the other team attacks.
 But the attacking team now only has as much time as you needed to attack.

 All these modes are either playable in single or multiplayer mode.
 If playing alone, you have a large menu with orders you can give your bots.
 Also, all weapons were redesigned, and some new ones are added.

 - "浴血戰場" -- Chinese title (traditional)

 - "Tournament" -- French title